Anyone fancies getting involved in a travelling camera project…?

 I have supplemented the original Canonet, which is starting off in the UK, with a Canonet 28 (see https://www.35mmc.com/22/06/2021/canonet-28-review-the-modest-canon-by-bob-janes/), which is going from the end of the list (north America) to the UK.

-Latest: The original Canonet is now with its third photographer, the Canonet 28 has now arrived in North America.
+The original Canonet is now with its 18th photographer.